babrar/image_repository/README.md

 ## What's cool about it?

-Searching images by similarity was an open-ended design choice.
+1. Searching images by similarity was an open-ended design choice.
 I chose **not** to use ML libraries due to added complexity.
 Rather, I computed [perceptual image hashes](https://en.wikipedia.org/wiki/Perceptual_hashing) to compare image similarity.
 It's not perfect, but it's simple and performant.
+2. I tried to extract tags both from the user input and the filename.
+That should allow for more accurate tag searching.

 ## How does it work?